ClarkWalker/espeak_tts_script/README.md

 Now cd into the directory and run `chmod +x tts.sh` to make the script executable.
 Now all you need to do is set a keyboard shortcut to run the *tts.sh* script.
 Settings will very between distros and desktops, but the process should be mostly the same.
-For me (again I'm on Linux Mint 19 with the gnome desktop environment), the process is.
+For me (again I'm on Linux Mint 19 with the gnome 3 desktop environment runnign on the x window system), the process is.
 * Go to settings,
 * search for keyboard shortcuts,
 * scroll to the bottom and click add new shortcut,